Regulations and Safety

 Can You Charge For Use Of The Pumpout Or Dump Station?

 Yes.
 While the State encourages the free use of facilities constructed under this program, a maximum user fee of $5 can be charged.
-However, during the grant application evaluation process, a higher priority will be given to applicants who propose free use or a lower than maximum user fee.
+However, during the grant application evaluation process, a higher priority will be given to applicants who propose free use or a lower than a maximum user fee.

 Look for this symbol at marinas that have a pumpout or dump station.